- Made its Disney Plus debut in early October

-- Story will pick up right after the first season
+- Story picks up immediately after the season 1 finale

 Loki season 2 release date

-Here's the confirmed cast list for Loki season 2 so far:
+Here's Loki season 2's confirmed cast list so far:

 - Tom Hiddleston as Loki

 - Owen Wilson as Agent Mobius

 - Wunmi Mosaku as Hunter B-15